Cooperative Organisation Development Initiative, Kawangware, Nairobi, Kenya

 Having trained barbers, Nicolas moved on in early 2009 to a new group who would set up laundry and clothes’ repair outlets.
 In 2011 he reported two laundries established another close and six further boys in training.

 During the visit in 2020, we saw more detail of an initiative to raise funds locally by farming chickens and rabbits.
-The video clip has Nicholas appeal for help to buy an incubator.
+The video clip has Nicholas appeal for help to buy an incubator; which appeal was successfully met from the generosity of our supporters.

 All this has been achieved on remarkable little money (in our terms).